legsem/legstar-core2/README.md

 >   `mvn clean install`

+## Run the base sample

+  If you built the project from sources, you will find the distribution *zip* file under *legstar-core2/legstar-base-generator/target*.

+  Otherwise you can get the latest released zip [here](http://search.maven.org/#search%7Cga%7C1%7Clegstar-base-generator).

+  Unzip the zip file in a location of your choice.

+  Go to the *samples* folder and type:

+>   `ant`

 ## Run the JAXB sample

   If you built the project from sources, you will find the distribution *zip* file under *legstar-core2/legstar-jaxb-generator/target*.